timdeschryver/timdeschryver.dev/content/posts/simple-state-mutations-in-ngrx-with-immer/index.md

 ---
 title: Simple state mutations in NGXS with Immer
 slug: simple-state-mutations-in-ngrx-with-immer
-description: >-
-  A follow-up post of "Clean NgRx reducers using Immer".
+description: A follow-up post of "Clean NgRx reducers using Immer".
 But this time we're using NGXS as our state management library.
 author: Tim Deschryver
-date: '2018-06-07T05:55:54.427Z'
+date: 2018-06-07T05:55:54.427Z
-tags:
+tags: Angular, NgRx, NGXS, Redux
-  - Angular
-  - NgRx
-  - NGXS
-  - Redux
-banner: './images/banner.jpg'
+banner: ./images/banner.jpg
-bannerCredit: 'Photo by [Avel Chuklanov](https://unsplash.com/@chuklanov) on [Unsplash](https://unsplash.com)'
+bannerCredit: Photo by [Avel Chuklanov](https://unsplash.com/@chuklanov) on [Unsplash](https://unsplash.com)
 published: true
 publisher: Angular In Depth
 publish_url: https://blog.angularindepth.com/simple-state-mutations-in-ngxs-with-immer-48b908874a5e
 ---

-Recently I wrote [Clean NgRx reducers using Immer](./clean-ngrx-reducers-using-immer) and [Austin](https://twitter.com/amcdnl) hinted that I also should write one for NGXS.
+Recently I wrote [Clean NgRx reducers using Immer](./posts/clean-ngrx-reducers-using-immer) and [Austin](https://twitter.com/amcdnl) hinted that I also should write one for NGXS.
 Of course I couldn’t let him down, so here we are!

 ### NGXS